lbryio/lbry-docker/contrib/systemd-cloud-init.md

  * Select a Standard droplet with 8GB of memory ($40 per month in 2019.)
  * Select whatever datacenter you want.
  * Mark the checkbox called `User data`, and paste the following into the box:

 ```
 #cloud-config

 ## DigitalOcean user-data for Ubuntu 18.04 droplet
 ## Installs docker
 ## Setup systemd service for lbrycrd
-## (This config just runs docker on vanilla Ubuntu,
+## (This config runs docker on vanilla Ubuntu,
-##  it uses systemd inplace of docker-compose or kubernetes.)
+##  it uses systemd in place of docker-compose or kubernetes.)

 write_files:
   - path: "/etc/lbry/lbrycrd.conf"